-Q54: Is there a way for providers to continue billing ADT services during the temporary closure?
+Q85: Is there a way for providers to continue billing ADT services during the temporary closure?

 ADT can be provided to participants via telehealth methods.
 Participants should be given the option to participate in remote ADT.
 The service should be person-centered, meaningful, and related to established goals.
-The service should also occur over a span of time that is appropriate and agreeable to the participant, who should be asked how long he or she wishes to engage in remotely delivered programming.
+The service should also occur over a span of time that is appropriate and agreeable to the participant, who should be asked how long he or she wishes to engage or is able to participate in remotely delivered programming.